brentdx/hi/README.md

 ## Snap

 As one of the first 15 business hires at Snap, I humbly take credit for convincing Evan to share data with external parties to build our business.
-I subsequently hired and led teams across monetization products, marketing sciences, creative best practices, and product marketing.
-I also led an eight-figure acquisition to augment our ad targeting solutions.
+I subsequently built ad monetization products and led an eight-figure acquisition to augment our ad targeting solutions.
+I was lucky to be able to build out marketing science and creative best practices functions.
+My last year I tackled SMB Growth, launching an education portal that helped onboard our first 20k small businesses.

 I was at least a barnacle on the ship from $0 to $1b, quickly designing and building products that delighted our business partners.